 - Sufferers of thyroid disease, chronic liver or kidney disease, diabetes, crohn’s, ulcerative colitis, coeliac disease or rheumatoid arthritis

 Nick Birch FRCS (ORTH) of Osteoscan UK is a Consultant Spinal Specialist with a special interest in Osteoporosis, bone strength and density, screeing and prevention.

 Check out the Osteoscan UK website for everything you could possibly want to know about osteoporosis and the REMS technology employed in their scans.

-Understand what osteoporosis is and how it develops.
+This talk will outline the importance of Bone Health and will help you to understand what osteoporosis is and how and why it develops.
 Find out the huge variety of risk factors for this disease and the medical, dietary, exercise and lifestyle changes that can help to prevent it, slow it’s progression and manage it.
 This event will include a demonstration of the quick, safe, simple and painless EchoS scanning process.
 The talk will be delivered by Nick Birch.